BibleGet-I-O/bibleget-wordpress/readme.txt

 The text of the Bible quotes are retrieved from the BibleGet service endpoint *[https://query.bibleget.io](https://query.bibleget.io "BibleGet Service endpoint")*.
 **USAGE:** [bibleget query="Exodus 19:5-6,8;20:1-17" version="CEI2008"]
 **USAGE:** [bibleget query="Matthew 1:1-10,12-15" versions="NVBSE,NABRE"]

+It is also possible to place the desired Bible verse quote in the contents of the shortcode, like so:
+**USAGE:** [bibleget version="NABRE"]John 3:16;1 John 4,7-8[/bibleget]

 The Plugin also has a settings page “BibleGet I/O” under the “Settings” area in the Dashboard, where you can choose your preferred Bible versions from those available on the BibleGet server